aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

     # After the first chunk, we need to append records
     if_table_exists = "append"
 ```
-Notice that we are amending the `if_table_exists` variable after the first run.
-Otherwise, we would replace the table with the latest chunk from the csv file on each iteration.
+> We are amending the `if_table_exists` variable after the first run.
+Otherwise, we would replace the table with the latest chunk on each iteration.

 ### Passing dtypes
 Polars, by default, will use the first 100 rows of data to infer the data type of each column.
 If the first 100 rows are null, or the entries are ambiguous, the dtype defaults to string.